 Some manufacturers today use a large plastic moulding as a front mask that includes bumper as well as radiator grille.
 A solution I appreciate for its simplicity and which can be pleasing to look at – but beware the pitfalls!

 Not long ago, we discussed an odd triangle, trapped between shutlines, panel folds and functional elements.
 The object in question was the 2014 Lexus IS’s rear door.
 I was reminded of this discussion when I saw a short article in my local newspaper about the new Jaguar XF.
 There it was again – between headlight, bonnet shutline and radiator bulge.
+What the above Jaguar press photo (!) also shows: it’s not easy to align large plastic and metal pieces.
+There is a visible offset between the bonnet and the front mask above the left headlight (as seen in the picture), and the shutline itself varies in thickness.
 Continue reading “Theme: Shutlines – Nose Jobs”

 Isn’t it interesting how a design feature sometimes pops up in unexpected places, or in cars that are totally unrelated?

 I lately crossed the way of a 2006 Lexus IS, and especially its rear door shutline (basically, that’s what I looked at on all cars this month).
 It has an interesting treatment with its horizontal top part joining the curve of the rear window.
 Haven’t I seen that before?
 Right, it was there on the early Imprezas.
 Continue reading “Theme: Shutlines – The Fake Frameless Window Shutline”